Systems Engineering Models and Tools

 NREL has developed an overall integrated system analysis tool called the Wind-Plant Integrated System Design and Engineering Model (NREL WISDEM®).
 WISDEM, NREL's core systems engineering software tool, integrates a full set of wind turbine and plant models for holistic system analysis.
-It includes modules for a full suite of wind plant models, including turbine aerodynamics, component structural analysis, component costs, plant balance-of-station costs, plant operations and maintenance costs, financial models, wind plant layouts, and wind turbine aeroelastic simulations.
+It includes modules for a full suite of wind plant models, including turbine aerodynamics, component structural analysis, component costs, plant operations and maintenance costs, financial models, wind plant layouts, and wind turbine aeroelastic simulations.
+One of the modules hosted within the WISDEM toolset—NREL’s Land-based Balance of System Systems Engineering (LandBOSSE)—can be used to estimate the balance-of-system costs associated with onsite wind power plant construction at land-based wind plants.
 The modules, which can be run individually or collectively, are built on NASA's OpenMDAO software.

 Open Multi-Disciplinary Design Analysis and Optimization (OpenMDAO), designed by NASA Glenn Research Center, is an open-source software package built

 in the Python programming language that integrates complex models for multi-disciplinary

 analysis work that may include sensitivity analysis, design of experiments, meta-modeling,

 uncertainty quantification, or optimization.
 It provides standard processes for wrapping